 Instructions

-- In a large bowl, combine the water, sourdough starter, and oil together.
+- In a large bowl, combine the water, sourdough starter, and oil.

-- After 30 minutes, stretch the dough by pulling the edges into the center.
-Cover again and repeat 2 more times every 30 minutes.
+- After 30 minutes, stretch the dough by folding the edges into the center.
+Cover the bowl and repeat the process two more times in 30 minute intervals for a total of three folds.

 - Flour your working surface and divide the dough into 3-6 equal parts.
 Shape each one into a tight round ball.